MatthewRalston/MatthewRalston.github.io/_pages/about.md

 ### Wet-bench Molecular Biology and Biochemistry

-I have worked in a variety of laboratory settings including analytical chemistry, organic synthesis, molecular biology and disease phsyiology research, translational oncology labs with patient tissue samples, extreme anaerobic and BSL-2 microbiolgy aseptic culture, and much more.
+I have worked in a variety of laboratory settings including analytical chemistry, organic synthesis, molecular biology and disease physiology research, translational oncology labs with patient tissue samples, extreme anaerobic and BSL-2 microbiolgy aseptic culture, and much more.
 In addition to laminar-flow hoods and GLP environments, I am familiar with a wide range of instrumentation and bioassay designs.
 I have worked with qRT-PCR, immunological assays, immunofluorescence, Northern/Western blots, HPLC, GC/LC-MS, UV-VIS and more.

-I keep a good laboratory notebook, I can rerun my samples independently if quality is off (e.g. RIN score), and I deeply enjoy performing molecular assays at the bench, whether its microbiology, human or mammalian pathology and physiology, or otherwise.
+I keep a good laboratory notebook, I can run experiments independently if sample quality is off (e.g. RIN score), and I deeply enjoy performing molecular assays at the bench, whether its microbiology, human or mammalian pathology and physiology, or otherwise.

 If you're looking for someone who can aliquot 1uL to instrument tolerance, or who can run a multi-factor experiment or bioassay from innoculation through sample preparation and instrumental analysis, I'm your guy.

-### Computational
+### Science and computation meets software development and agile teams

 I primarily work in GNU/Linux environments on biological sequence analysis problems.
 I have many years of experience writing Python, Perl, R, Javascript, HTML/CSS, SQL, bash, and more recently, a little bit of Rust.